G-Core/product-documentation/documentation/reseller-support/manuals/vendor-settings.md

 <img src="https://assets.gcore.pro/docs/reseller-support/manuals/vendor-settings/dnsaas-settings-190.png" alt="DNSaaS settings" width="80%">

-If the DNS service is available for your customers, you can set the values of your primary name server, secondary name server, and email address that will be used to generate SOA records.
+If the DNS product is available for your customers, you can set the values of your primary name server, secondary name server, and email address that will be used to generate SOA records.
 This information will be displayed in the customer's Customer Portal when they add a domain name for the DNS zone.

 By default, we show Gcore primary and secondary name servers and Gcore email address.

-## Services
+## Products

 In your Admin Portal it is possible to set which products available to you are also visible to your customers.